-Cluster of Three Holiday Cottages
+Cluster of Two Holiday Cottages

 Very Quiet Location in Charming Traditional Village

-1 and 2 Bedroom Cottages
+1 Bedroom Cottages

-Set on the edge of the village of Glossa, the property has a cluster of three holiday cottages.
+Set on the edge of the village of Glossa, the property has a cluster of two holiday cottages.
 They are within hailing distance of each other but each is detached and secluded with its own character and quiet secluded outside spaces.
 Part of the great charm of Glossa is that it doesn't try to be charming or traditional.
 It just is.
 It is large enough to have a life of its own and to absorb the visitors in the summer.
 There are plenty of tavernas and shops, but there is nowhere offering an English breakfast or even a foreign newspaper - you must go to Skopelos town for that.
 Luckily the narrow cobbled or paved streets were made for donkey traffic; they are bordered on both sides by traditional buildings and so there is no prospect of the village ever becoming a standard tourist haven as cars in most of the village simply cannot be accommodated.
 Flights of steps link the streets with each other.
 Shops, tavernas and bus-stop are within 10 minutes walk.

 Clifftop Cottage (1 Bedroom, Sleeps 2/4)